 • with placenta previa.

 In the practice of doctors, there are cases when a woman in labor without medical indications to surgery, decides to give birth by caesarean section.
-Reasons wear psychological character: fear of pain or physiological changes genitals.
-However, the World Health Organization recommends giving preference to natural childbirth, since the operation lays certain imprints on the health of the baby and mother.
+The reasons are psychological character: fear of pain or physiological changes genitals.
+However, the World Health Organization recommends giving preference to natural childbirth, since the operation leaves certain imprints on the health of the baby and mother.

-• Long labor process leading to oxygen starvation fetus.
-In this case, there is real threat baby's life;
+• A long labor process leading to oxygen starvation fetus In this case, there is real threat baby's life;

-• The loss of the strength of the woman in labor.
-For normal development the generic process is necessary physical strength and psychological determination;
+• Loss of strength of the woman in labor.
+For normal development birth process is necessary physical strength and psychological determination;

-• Wrong position of babies with multiple pregnancies;
+• Incorrect position of babies during multiple pregnancy;

 • Premature rupture of amniotic fluid.
-V in this case there is a high risk of contracting infections;
+IN in this case high risk of infection;

 • Placental abruption in a woman in labor.
 This is fraught with bleeding;

 • Presentation or prolapse of the fetal loop.
-Threatens with hypoxia and death for the baby;
+Threatens hypoxia and death for the baby;

 • At ;